-The plot of the game is certainly one of its strongest points and it kept me engaged all of the way to the credits and threw in a few surprises here and there too.
-The game kicks off on Christmas Eve where Batman is alerted to a breakout at Blackgate Prison led by Black Mask.
-There, Black Mask executes Commissioner Loeb and then escapes while Batman confronts Black Mask's hired assassin Killer Croc.
-After the ensuring fight with Croc, Batman discovers that the deadliest assassins in Gotham City want to kill him to claim the $50 million bounty put on Batman's head by Black Mask.
+The plot of the game is certainly one of its strongest points, and it kept me engaged all the way to the credits and threw in a few surprises here and there too.
+The game kicks off on Christmas Eve when Batman is alerted to a breakout at Blackgate Prison led by Black Mask.
+There, Black Mask executes Commissioner Loeb and then escapes while Batman confronts Black Mask's hired assassin, Killer Croc.
+After the ensuing fight with Croc, Batman discovers that the deadliest assassins in Gotham City want to kill him to claim the $50 million bounty put on Batman's head by Black Mask.

-Its certainly an exciting plot and a good way to introduce some of the lesser known villains of the Batverse to the public audience, such as Copperhead and Firefly.
+It's certainly an exciting plot and a good way to introduce some of the lesser-known villains of the Batverse to the public audience, such as Copperhead and Firefly.
 Furthermore, the execution of some of the levels was fantastic in my opinion.
-The highlight for me was one scene which relied on Batman’s brain rather than his brawn and required the player to scan for several clues in a crime scene and then patch them all together in a CSI-like video which enables you to solve the mystery of what happened.
-I thought this was a great improvement to the franchise as this was by far the closest I ever felt to actually being Batman.
+The highlight for me was one scene that relied on Batman’s brain rather than his brawn and required the player to scan for several clues in a crime scene and then patch them all together in a CSI-like video which enables you to solve the mystery of what happened.
+I thought this was a great improvement to the franchise, as this was by far the closest I ever felt to actually being Batman.

-Batman Arkham Origins does a lot of things well, combat is still fast flowing and fun, voice acting and storytelling is top-notch and many missions and boss fights were hugely entertaining.
-Unfortunately, many players will likely find a few too many similarities to Arkham City to warrant a purchase right now, with the world and many of the gameplay mechanics near identical to Rocksteady’s 2011 hit.
-Arkham Origins will certainly please fans of the series, with familiar gameplay and a surprisingly good narrative and mission structure, but it also simultaneously feels too similar to its predecessor to be considered a must-buy.
+Batman Arkham Origins does a lot of things well.
+Combat is still fast-flowing and fun, voice acting and storytelling are top-notch, and many missions and boss fights were hugely entertaining.
+Unfortunately, many players will likely find a few too many similarities to Arkham City to warrant a purchase right now, with the world and many of the gameplay mechanics nearly identical to Rocksteady’s 2011 hit.
+Arkham Origins will certainly please fans of the series, with the familiar gameplay and a surprisingly good narrative and mission structure, but it also simultaneously feels too similar to its predecessor to be considered a must-buy.